Fibula: Etymology

 The word fibula can be dated back to c.
-1670 to describe a clasp or brooch – see fibula (brooch) – and was first used in English for the smaller bone in the lower leg c.
+1670.
+It derives from Latin fībula, which describes a clasp or brooch – see fibula (brooch) – and was first used in English for the smaller bone in the lower leg c.
 1706.
-It derives from Latin fībula, also meaning a clasp or brooch.
 The bone was so called because it resembles a clasp like a modern safety pin.

 The adjective peroneal referring to the fibula bone or its surrounding structures derives from περόνη : perónē, the Ancient Greek word for a clasp.

 Other animals

 Because the fibula bears relatively little weight in comparison with the tibia, it is typically narrower in all but the most primitive tetrapods.
 In many animals, it still articulates with the posterior part of the lower extremity of the femur, but this feature is frequently lost (as it is in humans).
 In some animals, the reduction of the fibula has proceeded even further than it has in humans, with the loss of the tarsal articulation, and, in extreme cases (such as the horse), partial fusion with the tibia.